Vikash-Kumar-984/Machine-Learning-Model-API-Frontend-and-Backend/README.md

 # Machine-Learning-Model-API-Frontend-and-Backend

-This repository contains the end to end project of frontend and backend for Machine Learning Model (APIs) on babies.csv dataset.
+This repository contains the end to end project of frontend and backend for Machine Learning Model (APIs) on babies.csv dataset to predict the weight of new born baby.

 1 ounce = 28 grams